Program Contact: Randy Williams, Lincoln-Adams 4-H Program Coordinator

 4-H enrollments are entered and managed in 4hOnline.
-Each club and Family 4-H Group is required to send their General (head) leader to a 4-H Kick-Off Enrollment Education Session, or communicate with County Enrollment Manager (Karen Robertson in Lincoln-Adams, Jeannie Kiehn in Grant-Adams) prior to assisting youth members to enroll or re-enroll in the 4hOnlye system.
-Returning Volunteers should enroll ASAP after Oct.
-1 in the 4hOnline Enrollment system after receiving login instructions for the new 4-H year from the extension office.
+Each club and Family 4-H Group is required to send their General (head) leader to a 4-H Kick-Off Enrollment Education Session, or communicate with County Enrollment Manager (Karen Robertson in Lincoln-Adams, Jeannie Kiehn in Grant-Adams) prior to assisting youth members to enroll or re-enroll in the 4hOnline system.
+Returning Volunteers should login to 4hOnline and re-enroll ASAP after Oct.
+1. Be sure and use the family profile email from last year when logging in.
+Contact the Extension Office first if you aren’t sure or if your email has changed.

 Basic steps for Club & Family Group Re-enrollment

 - General (Head) Club/Family Leaders respond to Extension office request for list of leaders & projects for the new 4-H year

 - 4-H Kick Off – New Year and Enrollment Information Meeting.
 General (Head) leaders of clubs, groups, and family 4-H, AND adult 4-H Club bank account signatories must attend a 4-H Kick Off.
 All other leaders are encouraged to attend.

 - 4hOnline: Returning adult and youth members may begin submitting enrollments in the 4hOnline system after Oct.
 1 after checking with the General (head) leader of the club/group and/or the local extension office.

 - General (Head) Club leaders may begin helping members of NEW families to submit enrollments in the 4hOnline system AFTER checking with the Extension office.